Airbnb Bed Bugs? You’ll Need a Bed Bug Travel Spray

 But, as we’ve noted above, it’s important to be as vigilant when staying at an Airbnb as it is when you’re staying at a hotel...and perhaps more so.
 Either way, you should take a bottle ofBed Bug Patrol Travel Spray (in a convenient TSA-approved size) so that you can protect yourself and your luggage.
 It might even be a good idea to take some bed bug traps to put at the foot of the bed to lure bed bugs down instead of up.
 After you’ve protected yourself, enjoy your stay!

 Let us at Bed Bug Storeassist you.
 All our products come with a 90-day 100% satisfaction guarantee.
-We have been relieving customers of their bed bugs for over 18+ years.
+We have been relieving customers and businesses of bed bugs since 2003.
 Our products are also 100% all-natural, chemical and pesticide-free.
 The smell you notice when using our solution, is the fresh scent of peppermint.

 Safe for children and pets, completely deadly for bed bugs.